 Details of ISA Agreements

 Obviously, when a college enters into an ISA with a student, it wants to make sure it gets its money’s worth.
 However, students also want to make sure an ISA is going to be a reasonable deal for them before they sign up.
 Because of this, ISAs typically include a number of provisions to protect both the student and the school.
-These include:
+Common ISA terms include:

-- Variable Payback Terms.
+- Variable Payback.
 The percentage of your income you pay through an ISA is often lower and the payback time is shorter if you’re going into a more lucrative field.
-For instance, in exchange for $10,000 in aid, an engineering major at Purdue would pay around 3% of their income for close to eight years, while an English major would pay 4% for nearly 10 years.
+For instance, in exchange for $10,000 in aid, an electrical engineering major at Purdue would pay just under 3% of their income for a little more than seven years, while an English major would pay about 4% for nearly 10 years.
 Since the engineering major will probably earn a higher salary, the school doesn’t need to collect as high a percentage of it to make its money back.
 Other schools charge the same percentage to all students, but only offer ISAs to students majoring in fields that are likely to be profitable.

 - No Limits on Career Choice.
 An ISA is clearly a better deal for the school if you take the highest-paying job you can get.
 However, if you prefer a job with lower pay that’s more satisfying in other ways, the school can’t force you to turn it down.
 As long as you’re paying a percentage of your income as agreed, you’re fulfilling the terms of your ISA.